ipnade/AutoSnake3D/README.md

 # 3D Auto Snake

 A self-playing 3D Snake game built with Pygame and OpenGL.
-The game runs autonomously, and future updates will include customizable settings for user preferences.
+The game runs autonomously, and future updates may include more customizable settings and features

 ## Features
-- **Self-Playing AI:** Watch the snake navigate and grow on its own.
+- **Self-Playing AI:** Watch the snake navigate and grow on its own
-- **3D Graphics:** Built using OpenGL for a dynamic visual experience.
+- **3D Graphics:** Built using OpenGL for a dynamic visual experience
-- **Customizable Settings (Planned):** Users will be able to modify speed, colors, and other aspects of the game.
+- **Customizable Settings:** Change the speed, color, and particle density (more planned)

 ## Requirements
 - Python 3.x